-The K32A-B is a cape for the BeagleBone Black designed to drive WS2811 LED pixels.
+The K32A-B by Kulp Lights is a cape for the BeagleBone Black designed to drive WS2811 LED pixels.
 It has 32 local string ports fused with LED indicators that can each drive up to 800 pixels at 40 frames per second or up to 1,500 pixels at 20 frames per second.
 The four RJ45 differential ports can output up to an additional 48 strings by utilizing smart receivers or up to 16 additional strings by using regular receiver boards.
 This version also provides a Real Time Clock, temperature sensors, an OLED (included) display, and push buttons for navigating menus on the display.
 Finally, it has 2 RS485 outputs for DMX, PixelNet, Renard, or LOR.

 The Kulp K32A-B was designed to drive a large number of pixels for dense props like MegaTrees and matrices.
 The 32 local string ports provides the ability to achieve very dense props without multiple expansions.